+Habitat for this species of beetle is typically pine forests, and they can be found in most of the gulf and Atlantic coastal states.
+Adults eat decaying tree roots.
 Nocturnal larvae are C-shaped grubs that hatch from a burrow in the ground.
 Females lay eggs there and bring leaf litter into the burrow so the newly hatched larvae have a food supply.
-As they mature, they begin to eat decaying tree roots like adults.
+As they mature, they begin to eat decaying tree roots, just like the grown ups.

 Scientific Name: Strategus anteus

-Adult Size (Length): 31mm to 60mm (1.22in to 2.36in) COMPARE
+Size (Adult; Length): 31mm to 60mm (1.21in to 2.34in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.